-Advocate for Delaware lawmakers to support pets and vote no on House bill 131 as they would reduce your ability to acquire pets from ethical, regulated sources.
+Urge Delaware lawmakers to vote no on House Bill 131, which would limit access to pets from ethical, regulated sources.

-• Increasing scams targeting families trying to get a pet
+• Increasing scams targeting people looking for a pet

 What Are Pet Bans?